iRashedK/HR/README.md

 # `OPENROUTER_TIMEOUT` and `OPENROUTER_RETRIES` tweak request behaviour
 make up  # runs docker compose up
 ```
 Open <http://localhost:8000> in your browser.
-Upload a CSV or Excel file and wait while the analyzer service fills the results table.
+Upload a PDF or DOCX CV file and wait while the analyzer service processes it and fills the results table.
 In another terminal run the frontend:
 ```bash
 cd frontend